 Khao Lak Andaman Coast, Thailand Travel Guide

-Khao Lak'the natural environment provides a playground for outdoor enthusiasts, with options for land and water adventures.
+Khao Lak'the natural environment provides a playground for outdoor enthusiasts, with choices for land and water adventures.

-Guided ATV tours explore jungle trails and rubber plantations for an exciting method of seeing the landscape.
+Guided ATV tours explore jungle trails and rubber plantations for an exciting way to see the landscape.

 Some adventure parks in Phang Nga province offer ziplining through treetops.